-1865 Birthday of Mary Augusta Davey, who acted under the names Minnie Maddern, Minnie Maddern Fiske and Mrs. Fiske (1865–1932).
-Performer, director and producer of many dramas before and after the turn of the 20th century, most notably Becky Sharp, Tess of d'Urbervilles, Hedda Gabler, The Light from St. Agnes and The Eyes of the Heart.
+1865 Birthday of Mary Augusta Davey, who acts under the names Minnie Maddern, Minnie Maddern Fiske, and Mrs. Fiske (1865–1932).
+Performer, director, and producer of many dramas before and after the turn of the 20th century, most notably Becky Sharp, Tess of d'Urbervilles, Hedda Gabler, The Light from St. Agnes, and The Eyes of the Heart.

-1902 Actor Ralph Richardson is born today in Gloucestershire, England.
-He will make his stage debut in 1921 as Lorenzo in The Merchant of Venice, and go on to become one of the major actors of Great Britain in the post-World War II period.
+1902 Actor Ralph Richardson is born in Gloucestershire, England.
+He makes his stage debut in 1921 as Lorenzo in The Merchant of Venice, and goes on to become one of the major actors of Great Britain in the post-World War II period.

-1910 Jean Genet, who chronicled society's outcasts, is born today.
-His works include The Maids, The Balcony, The Screens, and The Blacks, the latter of which had a long Off-Broadway run in the 1950s.
+1910 Jean Genet, who chronicles society's outcasts, is born in Paris, France.
+His works include The Maids, The Balcony, The Screens, and The Blacks, the last of which has a long Off-Broadway run in the 1960s.
 He lives until 1986.

-1933 Owen Davis' Jezebel, about a high-spirited Southern belle whose decision to wear a scarlet dress destroys her life, opens today Ethel Barrymore Theatre, and stays for just 32 performances.
+1933 Owen Davis' Jezebel, about a high-spirited Southern belle whose decision to wear a scarlet dress destroys her life, opens at the Ethel Barrymore Theatre, and stays for just 32 performances.
 It becomes a major hit, however, when Bette Davis wins an Oscar for the 1938 film adaptation.

 1951 Laurence Olivier and Vivien Leigh open a limited engagement of George Bernard Shaw's Caesar and Cleopatra at the Ziegfeld Theatre, in repertory with William Shakespeare's Antony and Cleopatra.
 The production sells out more than half of its 67 performances before opening night.